crazy-max/docker-nextcloud/README.md

   crazymax/nextcloud:latest
 ```

-And do not forget to disable **Use system cron for updates** in news settings :
+And do not forget to disable **Use system cron for updates** in news settings:

 ![Background jobs](.res/newsupdater-system-cron-updates.png)

 ### Email

-Configure your **Email server** settings with your preferences :
+Configure your **Email server** settings with your preferences:

 ![Email server](.res/email-server-config.png)

 ### Redis cache

 Redis is recommended, alongside APCu to make Nextcloud more faster.
-If you want to enable Redis, deploy a redis container (see [docker-compose file](examples/compose/docker-compose.yml)) and add this to your `config.php` :
+If you want to enable Redis, deploy a redis container (see [docker-compose file](examples/compose/docker-compose.yml)) and add this to your `config.php`:

 ```
     'memcache.local' => '\OC\Memcache\APCu',